linode/cli/README.md

 #### List

 List information about one or more Linodes.
+Linodes are grouped by their display group.

 **-l**, **--label**: A Linode to list.